BDD Caregivers Group

 The group is facilitated by Eva Fisher, PhD.
 Eva has lived experience of BDD and recovered from the disorder using therapy and medication.
 She has published a book based on her dissertation about coping with BDD in an online peer support group and has written multiple articles about coping with and recovery from BDD.

 Please fill out the form below to be added to the email list for monthly meeting reminders.
-The group meets online via Skype on the second Wednesday each month.
+The group meets online via Zoom on the second Wednesday each month.
 The meetings start at 8pm EST/6pm MST/5pm PST.
+The group is free to join.

 Contact Eva Fisher, PhD, for more information about the BDD caregivers monthly support group.